 Nuts and Bolts of the Local Foreclosure Ordinance

-The components of the foreclosure ordinance are all taken from the same basic template, using similar terms
+The components of the foreclosure ordinance are all taken from the same basic template, using similar terms and provisions.

 Key Terms.
 The foreclosure ordinance’s definitions are a key component.
 The following three definitions are especially important: